ArduPilot/SITL_Models/RealFlight/Released_Models/QuadPlanes/Skywalker_X8_QuadPlane/README.md

 ## Notes

-* The retracts are passthrough, via the RC Ch9.
-RealFlight will pass that to SITL if your controller is configured in RealFlight.
+* The retracts are controlled via RC Ch9.

-Tested in RealFlight Evoluation using ArduPlane 4.5.2.
+Tested in RealFlight Evolution using ArduPlane 4.5.2.